tjvsx/docs/docs/Developers/Gemcutter/getting-started.md

 $ npx hardhat diamond:deploy --new
 ```

 It will create a **diamond.json** file containing DiamondInit, DiamondCutFacet, DiamondLoupeFacet, OwnershipFacet.
-And deploy that Diamond to the specified chain (see hardhat docs to see how to specify networks).
+And deploy that Diamond to the specified chain (see hardhat docs to understand how to specify networks).

 ### Clone a Diamond